BilionIevgeniy/SocialNetwork_react-redux_axios_thunk/README.md

 <a target='_blank' href = "https://bilionievgen.github.io/social-network_react-redux/#/" > DEMO </a>
-First login in DB: https://social-network.samuraijs.com/(not all features are available in the free version)
+First login in DB: https://social-network.samuraijs.com/ (not all features are available in the free version)
 </br>email for log in : bilionjenia@ukr.net
 </br>pass for login: free2020